-During the month of July, Black Lawrence Press author Thomas Cotsonas is on board to critique fiction manuscripts, and he is accepting everything from flash and short stories to full-length collections and novels.
+During the month of July, Black Lawrence Press author Thomas Cotsonas is on board to critique fiction manuscripts.
+His work has appeared in such journals as Web Conjunctions, Western Humanities Review, and Puerto del Sol.
+Nominal Cases, his first book of fiction, won the St. Lawrence Book Award.
+He teaches in the Writers House at Rutgers University and lives with his wife in New York City.
+Tom is accepting everything from flash and short stories to full-length collections and novels.
 The fees and parameters for each of these categories are as follows:

 - Flash fiction, up to 2 pages in length, $25